discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

 <GridItem sm="6">

 The main idea behind the rotation is to use your high damage skills under the effects of <Skill name="Sic Em"/>.
 The rest of your utility skills can be used as soon as they are available.

-On 99CM, make sure to use <Skill name="Rain of Spikes"/> in the center of the arena where possible to get extra procs from the invisible hitbox, or when there are multiple fears around Ai.

 Where possible, do not intterupt your auto attack chain.
 This is because the later attacks in the chain apply stacks of <Condition name="Bleeding"/> and <Condition name="Poisoned"/>.